baggepinnen/SpectralDistances.jl/docs/src/distances.md

 ## Overview

-The following is a reference on all the distances defined in this package.
-Once a distance is defined, it can be evaluated in one of two ways, defined by the  [Distances.jl](https://github.com/JuliaStats/Distances.jl) interface
+The following is a reference for all the distances defined in this package.
+Once a distance object is defined, it can be evaluated in one of two ways, defined by the  [Distances.jl](https://github.com/JuliaStats/Distances.jl) interface
 ```julia
 dist = DistanceType(options)
 d = evaluate(d, x1, x2; kwargs...) # keyword arguments are used to control the solvers for some transport-based distances